GlynPrice/DjangoPythonPolls/README.md

 localhost:8000/polls/2/results/
 localhost:8000/polls/2/vote/

-Note that the localhost:8000/ view-URL is not the Django Welcome view nor a crash/error_message page, but is mapped to a function in view.py in the polls app.
+Note that the localhost:8000/ view-URL is not the Django Welcome view nor a crash/error_message page, but is mapped to a function in view.py in the Django Project and not in the Polls App Project.
 This is quite trivial.

 The localhost:8000/admin view-URL is the Django admin login facility and displays the Questions already entered into this app.
 Associated with each Question are a set of Choices.
 The Questions can have the following characteristics:
 1. published date that is in the future or